 - Car Loan: $10,000, 4% APR

-In the Debt Snowball vs Avalanche comparison, Snowball targets the $500 credit card first, clearing it in 3 months with $200 extra, then moves to the $1,000 medical bill.
+Snowball targets the $500 credit card first, clearing it in 3 months with $200 extra, then moves to the $1,000 medical bill.
+Track progress with our free debt payoff tracker to keep momentum high.

 Why Snowball Appeals